anasmohamed/INews/README.md

 # INews

-This Task to get news from  News API https://newsapi.org/?ref=apilist.fun
+This App to get news from  News API https://newsapi.org/?ref=apilist.fun and show it and you can filter news
 </br>
 -Build using MVVM Pattern with observer class and generic
 </br>